Our Staff and Residents

 It is important for at least one letter to come from an APPE preceptor who is able to speak to your clinical knowledge and ability to interact with patients or the health care team.
 Other letters are candidate-specific and may include long-term employers, pharmacy mentors or faculty mentors.
 Please do not include letters from those who only know you on a personal level.

 We need to see full transcripts for pharmacy school and for your pre-pharmacy requirements if applicable.
 Please include any additional information for higher education/degrees completed in PhORCAS.

 What should I include in my letter of intent?

 The letter of intent is your chance to stand out!
-All applicants have very similar looking CVs and letters of recommendation but the letter of intent allows our screening committee and interviewers to get a first glimpse of who you are as an individual.
-We want to know why you want to do a residency, what your 5 year plan is and why you chose to apply at Aultman.
-We read a lot of CVs so the letter is also your chance to emphasize the areas of the CV that you want us to know about most.
+All applicants have very similar CVs and letters of recommendation, but the letter of intent allows our screening committee and interviewers to get a first glimpse of who you are as an individual.
+We want to know why you want to do a residency, what your five-year plan is and why you chose to apply at Aultman Alliance.
+We read a lot of CVs, so the letter is also your chance to emphasize the areas of the CV that you want us to know about most.
 Please don't just tell us what you think we want to know but instead, be yourself.
-Finally, avoid generalities and fluff as much as possible, be specific and forthcoming about who you are and what you are looking for.
+Finally, avoid generalities and fluff as much as possible — be specific and forthcoming about who you are and what you are looking for.

 Do I have to fill out all of the fields in PhORCAS when the information is already on my CV?